EQAR/deqar-docs/docs/quick_start_guide.md

 >
 > _Remember: **“With great power comes great responsibility.”**_
 >
-> Once you commit to using DEQAR, it is important to stick with it so that your agency’s presence in the system is as continuous and coherent as possible.
+> Once you commit to using DEQAR, it is important that you stay active so that your agency’s presence in the system is as continuous and coherent as possible.
 Be sure to load new reports soon after they are ready for publication; otherwise you risk confusing the public, institutions or other agencies.
 You are encouraged to adapt the method and timing of submissions to best fit your internal work processes.
 >
 > On our side, we have tried to design DEQAR to be as effortless as possible.
 We hope that the system will prove a boost rather than a burden to your QA work.
 >